Gov. Polis' Office, CDLE Respond To Frustrated Coloradans Seeking Unemployment Assistance

 DENVER (CBS4) – Tensions have reached a boiling point as unemployed Coloradans go weeks, or even months, without payments.
 Coloradans rallied at the Colorado Department of Labor and Employment Monday morning.

-Hours later, the department announced, “Reemploy Colorado”, a three week campaign to help unemployed workers get jobs, but for the state’s unemployed, searching for a job doesn’t pay the bills.RELATED: Amid Short Supply, COVID-19 Vaccines Are Being Bought & Sold Online
+Hours later, the department announced, “Reemploy Colorado”, a three week campaign to help unemployed workers get jobs, but for the state’s unemployed, searching for a job doesn’t pay the bills.RELATED: Colorado State University Professor Boris Kondratieff Arrested After Colleague Reports Inappropriate Images On Computer

 “My house is in a bankruptcy state, with a contract that says if we miss one house payment, they take our house that we paid 16 years on,” said Kimberly Rubio of Commerce City.
 “I know people here who have lost their cars, their homes, they’re living out of their cars with their children, and now they’re going to get their vehicles repossessed.
 When does it stop?”